Statue of William Prescott

 Statue in Boston, Massachusetts, U.S.

-A statue of American Revolutionary War hero William Prescott by William Wetmore Story is installed next to the Bunker Hill Monument in Charlestown, Boston, Massachusetts, United States.
+A statue of American Revolutionary War hero William Prescott by William Wetmore Story is installed next to the Bunker Hill Monument in Monument Square Park, Charlestown, Boston, Massachusetts, United States.

 Description and history

 The bronze sculpture was cast in 1880 in Rome by the founder Alessandro Nelli and dedicated in 1881.
 It measures approximately 8 ft. x 4 ft. x 5 ft.
 10 in., and rests on a red and grey Quincy granite base that measures approximately 6 ft.
 2 in. x 5 ft.
 4 in. x 5 ft.
 10 in.
 The work was surveyed by the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1994.